utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

   - ... ...
   ```

-- Destroy
+- **Destroy**

-  All cells that use the same instance of this type lock should be destroyed
-  together in one transaction.
+  Cells within a single Bitcoin SPV instance should be destroyed in one transaction..

   The structure of this kind of transaction is as follows: